iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 Suppose $x \in \Z$ bounded by $L \le x \le U$.
 There are exactly ${K \coloneqq \floor{U} - \ceil{L}} + 1$
 values it can take.
-All you must do is to apply the procedure to
+All you must do is apply the procedure to
 $V = \{\ceil{L}, \ceil{L} + 1,\ldots, \floor{U}\}$.

 The graph below is a visualization of one-hot encoding